trfore/ansible-smallstep/CONTRIBUTING.md

 - A local installation of [Docker](https://docs.docker.com/engine/installation/) is required to run the `molecule` test scenarios.
 - All `tox` environments are created within the project directory under `.tox`.
-- The collection is tested using the last three versions of `ansible-core` on a Ubuntu image.
-Additionally, the collection is tested using the latest `ansible-core` on CentOS and Debian.
+- The collection is tested using the currently supported versions `ansible-core` on a Ubuntu image.
+Additionally, the latest `ansible-core` version is tested on CentOS and Debian.
   - NOTE: Some molecule scenarios, `multiple_certs` and `step_ssh`, will generate a docker bridge network for each `tox` environment using the next available subnet, e.g. `172.18.0.0/16`.
 The default docker network is `172.17.0.0/16`.
 - Extensive code modifications that change how a playbook is written need to be accompanied by test, e.g. molecule scenario, that covers the changes.
 This will help avoid end-user frustration with faulty code examples in the documentation.
   - Follow best practices for creating playbooks and handling variables within `playbooks/`, but avoid encrypting files.
 This will keep encrypted files out of the collection build and avoid issues with [`ansible-lint` #2889](https://github.com/ansible/ansible-lint/issues/2889).